star88etti/little-learners-playtime-ideas/README.md

 - Filter activities by age range
 - View detailed instructions and required materials
 - Save and manage favorite activities

-## Deployment

-This project is configured for automatic deployment to GitHub Pages.
-The deployment process is automated using GitHub Actions and will run whenever changes are pushed to the main branch.

 ### Manual Deployment